Skip to main content

 The Lloyd’s Claims Lead Arrangements (CLA)

-The CLA is designed to streamline the claims agreement process for claims with multiple Lloyd’s insurers on risk whilst ensuring that each claim is determined by the appropriate number of agreement parties, enhancing the policyholder and broker experience by having a single Lloyd’s claims agreement party more often across both open market and delegated authority business.
-This focuses expert resources on the right claims situations, improves information flow for Lloyd’s followers along with increasing market efficiency and scalability
+The CLA is designed to streamline the claims handling process for claims with multiple Lloyd’s syndicates on risk whilst ensuring that each claim is determined by the appropriate number of agreement parties.
+The CLA aims to enhance the policyholder and broker experience by having a single Lloyd’s claims agreement party on all standard claims and a lead and second lead claims agreement party acting jointly to handle complex claims.

 Claims Lead Arrangements documents